esologic/Pitraiture/README.md

 See the `requirements` directory for required Python modules for building, testing, developing etc.
 They can all be installed in a [virtual environment](https://docs.python.org/3/library/venv.html).

-Use the tool script to install python dependancies on a raspberry pi:
+Use the tool script to install python dependencies on a raspberry pi to take photos:

 ```
 source ./tools/create_venv_pi.sh
 ```

-To take photos on a pi, or:
+or, install mock dependencies that will let you develop the tool on any kind of system, PC or otherwise:

 ```
 source ./tools/create_venv.sh
 ```

-To work on the development of this tool using any kind of system, Pi or otherwise.

 ## Developer Guide